 The framework category consists of three tasks (F.1, F.2, and F.3) that will improve the OM and lead to the completion of the fourth task (F.5) to develop alternative operating models.
-Current progress has been made on incorporating implementation variability and developing migration scenarios and are the only two tasks reported here.
+Current progress on these tasks are reported here.